robindouglasjohnson/gruescript/docs/gruescript.md

 should *not* have `plural`, or it may get referred to as "some bouquet".

+`mass_noun`
+: The name of the thing is a mass noun, like 'salt' or 'mud' -- not plural, but not a discrete singular item.
+By default, Gruescript will use 'some' instead of 'a/an' when referring to this noun in the indefinite case.
+The indefinite form is based on the thing's *short description*, not its screen name, so `thing sugar bag of sugar` should *not* have this tag ("a bag of sugar"), but `thing grass tall grass` should have it ("some tall grass").

 `male`, `female`, `nonbinary`
 : This thing has gendered pronouns: 'he/him' for male, 'she/her' for female, or 'they/them' for nonbinary.
 If a thing has none of these